 Submission from Mel of Traveling Mel

 When I turned 40, my husband gave me a trip to Peru.
 A friend of mine puts together custom, small-group trips and she had arranged for four of us to explore Cusco, spend nine days trekking through the Andes, and eventually arrive at Machu Picchu.

 This was a pretty big deal.
-Not only was it a huge trip, it was 16 days away from my four- and six-year-old boys.
+Not only was it a huge trip, but it was also 16 days away from my four- and six-year-old boys.
 Henry recognized that I needed something for me.
 It should be adventurous, outdoors, and entail no cooking, cleaning, or taking care of anyone.
 That’s exactly how this trip unfolded.

 On my actual birthday, he handed me the book, “Turn Right at Machu Picchu” by Mark Adams.
 I was pretty excited about the book, since I had wanted to read it.
-When it turned out to be a cute stand in for a trip of a lifetime, I was floored.
+When it turned out to be a cute stand-in for a trip of a lifetime, I was floored.